Lucy Bronze: 2018–19

-During the 2018–19 season, Bronze made 29 appearances for the Lyon in all competitions, scoring two goals on her way to a second Division 1 Féminine league title; she also helped Lyon to reclaim the Coupe de France Féminine title and win a second consecutive UEFA Women's Champions League trophy.
+During the 2018–19 season, Bronze made 29 appearances for Lyon in all competitions, scoring two goals on her way to a second Division 1 Féminine league title; she also helped Lyon to reclaim the Coupe de France Féminine title and win a second consecutive UEFA Women's Champions League trophy.
 In the International Champions Cup, Lyon defeated the title holders North Carolina Courage, with Bronze helping to deliver the winning goal.

 At the end of 2019, for her performances in the season, Bronze finished as runner-up for the Women's Ballon d'Or, was named UEFA Women's Player of the Year Award and finished third in the voting for The Best FIFA Women's Player Award.
 The Guardian ranked her second on the 100 best list.

 2019–20

 Bronze helped Lyon win Trophée des Championnes in 2019 – a first historic new trophy against Paris Saint-Germain.
 At the end of the season, Bronze confirmed that she would be leaving Lyon, following the expiration of her contract.
 She had signed a short extension to see out the end of the Champions League, which they again won.
 She won nine trophies in three seasons with the club.
 In December 2020, having won a treble in her last season with Lyon, she won The Best FIFA Women's Player Award, becoming the first defender and the first English footballer to do so.